NFord1/E-commerce-App/README.md

 - `public/`: Static files for the frontend.
 - `src/`: Source code for the frontend.

+## To Do
+- Style the front end using CSS.
+- Complete Swagger documentation.

 ## Learn More

 - [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started)